acgetchell/CDT-plusplus/README.md

 paths are retained, consistently excluding tests, generated files, system headers, and vcpkg dependencies.
 Reports include line and branch coverage;
 function coverage is disabled because GCC can emit inconsistent function and line records for generated lambda bodies.
+The raw LCOV capture temporarily retains function records because LCOV 2.5 requires them while filtering GCC 16 data; the project-only extraction removes them from both published reports.
 If coverage collection fails, verify that `g++ -dumpfullversion -dumpversion` and `gcov --version` report the same major version.

 The Codecov workflow runs this recipe, uploads only `build/coverage.info` with OIDC, and preserves both reports as a 14-day GitHub Actions artifact for local diagnosis.
+If report generation fails, the workflow also preserves the gcov inputs and CTest diagnostics for seven days.
 It does not rely on Codecov's automatic gcov discovery.

 ### Static Analysis